-- Euro area public sector issuers or guarantors: If a marketable asset is issued or guaranteed by a regional government, local authority or public sector entity (PSE) located in the euro area as defined in the CRD, the following procedure applies: - The issuer or guarantor is allocated to one of three classes in accordance with the CRD32 as explained in Table 5. - An implicit credit assessment for issuers or guarantors belonging to classes 1 and 2 is derived from the ECAI credit assessment of the central government of the country where the issuer or guarantor
+- (a) Euro area public sector issuers or guarantors: If a marketable asset is issued or guaranteed by a regional government, local authority or public sector entity (PSE) established in the euro area as defined in the CRD, the following procedure applies: - (i) The issuer or guarantor is allocated to one of three classes in accordance with the CRD $(^{76})$ as explained in Table 5. - (ii) An implicit credit assessment for issuers or guarantors belonging to classes 1 and 2 is derived from the ECAI credit assessment of the central government of the country where the issuer or guarantor is established.

-- is established.
 This implicit credit assessment has to meet the Eurosystem credit quality threshold.
-No implicit credit assessment is derived for issuers/guarantors belonging to class 3. - Euro area non-financial corporate issuers or guarantors: If the high credit standards for marketable assets which are issued/guaranteed by non-financial corporations 33 located in the euro area cannot be established on the basis of an ECAI credit assessment for the issue, issuer or guarantor, the ECAF rules for credit claims will be applicable and counterparties are allowed to make use of their own IRB system, national central banks' in-house credit assessment systems or third-party rating tools.
-The non-rated marketable debt instruments issued by non-financial corporations are not included in the public list of eligible marketable assets. - 31 The national central bank reporting a certain asset is normally the national central bank of the country in which the asset will be admitted to trading/traded on an acceptable market.
-In the event that an asset is admitted to trading/traded on multiple markets, any queries should be addressed to the ECB's Eligible Assets Hotline (Eligible-Assets.hotline@ecb.europa.eu). - 32 Lists of entities belonging to the three classes, as well as the criteria for classifying issuers, debtors or guarantors into the three classes, are expected to be made available, together with links to the relevant websites of the national supervisory authorities, on the website of the Committee of European Banking Supervisors (CEBS): www.c-ebs.org/SD/Rules_AdditionalInformation.htm - 33 See footnote 8 in this chapter.
+No implicit credit assessment is derived for issuers/guarantors belonging to class 3. - (b) Euro area non-financial corporate issuers or guarantors: If the high credit standards for marketable assets which are issued/guaranteed by non-financial corporations (77) established in the euro area cannot be established on the basis of an ECAI credit assessment for the issue, issuer or guarantor, the ECAF rules for credit claims will be applicable and counterparties are allowed to make use of their own IRB system, NCBs' in-house credit assessment systems or third-party rating tools.
+The non-rated marketable debt instruments issued by non-financial corporations are not included in the public list of eligible marketable assets.

-Table 5 Implicit cred dit assessments for e euro area regional government, local authority and public sector entity issuers, debtors or g guarantors withou t an ECAI credit assessment
+Implicit credit assessments for euro area regional government, local authority and public sector entity issuers, debtors or guarantors without an ECAI credit assessment

-Allocation of issuers, debtors or guarantors following the CRD ECAF derivation of the implicit credit assessment of the issuer, debtor or guarantor belonging to the corresponding class Class 1 Regional governments, local authorities and PSEs that, according to competent supervisory authorities, can be treated equally to the central government for capital requirements purposes Allocated the ECAI credit assessment of the central government of the country in which it is established Class 2 Regional governments, local authorities and PSEs that, according to competent supervisory authorities, can be treated equally to [credit] institutions for capital requirements purposes Allocated a credit assessment one credit quality step 1) below the ECAI credit assessment of the central government of the country in which it is established Class 3 Other PSEs Treated like private sector issuers or debtors
+Allocation of issuers, debtors or guarantors following the CRD ECAF derivation of the implicit credit assessment of the issuer, debtor or guarantor belonging to the corresponding class Class 1 Regional governments, local authorities and PSEs that, according to competent super- visory authorities, can be treated equally to the central government for capital requirements purposes Allocated the ECAI credit assessment of the central government of the country in which it is established Class 2 Regional governments, local authorities and PSEs that according to competent super- visory authorities can be treated equally to [credit] institutions for capital requirements purposes Allocated a credit assessment one credit quality step (1) below the ECAI credit assessment of the central government of the country in which it is established Class 3 Other PSEs Treated like private sector issuers or debtors (1) Information on the credit quality steps is published on the ECB's website at www.ecb.europa.eu.